x4m3/api.epi.today/readme.md

 When building the [Dockerfile](Dockerfile), the server is compiled with the [musl library](https://github.com/emk/rust-musl-builder) and statically linked, in order to make the server portable and keeping the Docker image small.

-The docker image is available on [Docker Hub](https://hub.docker.com/r/x4m3/api.epi.today).
+The docker image is available on [Docker Hub](https://hub.docker.com/r/x4m3/api.epi.today) (please don't use the one in the GitHub registry).

 Start the server in a container as a daemon with `docker run -d --restart unless-stopped --name api-epi-today x4m3/api-epi-today`.